 Because there have been reports of data breaches on WhatsApp, I won't say that it is unhackable.
 As we all know, there's no such thing as 100% security.
 Even the parent company, Facebook, had its users' data comprised some months back.
 So yes, WhatsApp can be hacked!

 Your interest in the question above might be in two ways, though.
 One, if you're looking to hack someone or spy on your girlfriend.
 Or two, you want to learn how not to become compromised.

 Can you hack someone’s WhatsApp?

-If you’re looking to hack someone with the tutorials or tools you find online, you might end up getting hacked yourself.
+No!
+If you're looking to hack someone with the tutorials or tools you find online, you might end up getting hacked yourself.
 Why?
-Well, because most of the hacking software you see online have malware hidden in them.
-So, don’t bother trying them!
+Well, because most of the hacking software you see online have malware and viruses hidden in them.
+So, don't bother trying them!